james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

       - uses: pypa/gh-action-pypi-publish@release/v1
 ```

-Make sure that your repository only allows trusted contributors write access.
+Make sure that your repository only allows write access from trusted contributors.
 The team manager and another truster team member should be the package owners on PyPI,
 using their Canonical email addresses.
 Make sure to also claim your package on [Test PyPI](https://test.pypi.org/),